 Regarding dosage and frequency, it’s generally safe to use about a tablespoon per rinse.
 If you’re using a stronger concentration, consider starting with less and adjusting based on your comfort and effectiveness.
 Remember that natural remedies can be potent, so monitor your mouth’s response.

-Potential side effects from propolis are rare but possible.
 Some people might experience mild irritation or allergic reactions.
 If you notice any discomfort, reduce the frequency of use or try diluting the mouthwash further.
 It’s always wise to consult with a dentist if you have any concerns.

 Hearing others’ experiences can be reassuring.
 Many users report significant improvements in their oral health after incorporating propolis mouthwash.
 Stories often highlight reduced gum inflammation, fewer mouth sores, and overall fresher breath.
 It’s encouraging to see the positive impact of this natural remedy.